CIPPIC-CA/SmartCityToolkit/privacy.md

 Office of the Privacy Commissioner of Canada, [Provincial and Territorial Privacy Laws and Oversight](https://www.priv.gc.ca/en/about-the-opc/what-we-do/provincial-and-territorial-collaboration/provincial-and-territorial-privacy-laws-and-oversight/).

  * An overview of provincial privacy laws in Canada.

-Office of the Privacy Commissioner of Canada, [Which Privacy Law Applies](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/02_05_d_15/).

- * A useful decision tree tool for determining which privacy law may apply in a situation - if any.

 ### Civil Society Guidance